 With sensitive actives, the question isn’t only “how much do we add?”
 It’s “how long does the active sit in heat and acid, and what does it contact along the way?”
 Add too early and you extend exposure.
 Add too late and you risk poor dispersion or inconsistent fills.

-Encapsulation can be a legitimate tool for protecting sensitive actives from moisture, acids, and oxygen.
-The tradeoff is that gummies are unforgiving.
-The wrong encapsulate can introduce grit, visible specks, settling during depositing, or even interfere with the gel network.
+Encapsulation can be a useful option for protecting sensitive actives from moisture, acids, and oxygen.
+But gummies are unforgiving: the wrong encapsulate can introduce grit, visible specks, settling during depositing, or even interfere with the gel network.

 If encapsulation is on the table, it needs to be treated like a process decision, not a marketing line item.
 That means validating particle size, dispersion behavior, settling risk, and how the system performs across the full production run.